 In this article, we’ll break down the average annual Acura maintenance cost, routine service schedule and commonly reported repairs.

 Acura maintenance can take a toll on your budget if you’re unprepared when these expenses arise.
 One way to plan for and offset these costs is by purchasing an extended warranty.
-We’ve reviewed the best car extended warranty companies on the market and will introduce you to a couple of our top picks below.
+We’ve reviewed the best car extended warranty companies on the market and will introduce you to a couple of our top picks above.
 You can also start getting free quotes to see how much you could save on Acura expenses:

 Average Annual Acura Maintenance Cost